Garlic Herb Beef Tenderloin Steak

 Why You'll Love This Recipe

-Easy: If you have been timid about beef tenderloin before, then I'm here to teach you how to cook beef tenderloin.
-This cut of meat is insanely tender and delicious and it's really easy to prepare.
+Easy Dinner: If you have been timid about beef tenderloin before, then I'm here to teach you how to cook beef tenderloin.
+This cut of meat is insanely tender, melt in your mouth delicious and it's really easy to prepare.

 Garlic & Herb: I use my Garlic Herb Butter in this recipe to give this beef tenderloin a little bit of flavor.
 Using a herb butter is a really simple way to add flavor to meat.
 Plus, you can use extra on veggies and bread as well.